HP TECH TAKES

 Before picking a card, it’s smart to know which types of games you’ll play.
 As a casual gamer playing less intense games, an integrated graphics card may do the job.

 If you can spend a little extra money though, even a $150 dedicated graphics card can go a long way toward making images crisp and fluid.
 Even so, you might have a bit more trouble running more complex games with a card at that price point.

 For around $300, you can purchase a graphics card that can run games on their medium or high setting at a higher resolution.
-This is a solid compromise for those who do not want to spend a lot of money but who want an upgraded experience similar, or sometimes better, than gaming consoles.
+This is a solid compromise for those who do not want to spend a lot of money but who want an upgraded experience similar to, or sometimes better than, gaming consoles.

 Some of the most recommended cards in this price tier include the NVIDIA GeForce® GTX 1060 and the AMD Radeon™ RX580.

 Of course, the high-end options offer the best frame rates and overall performance.
 For $500 and higher, your setup will run almost any game at any resolution.
 It may be one of the most expensive options available at $1,200, but the NVIDIA GeForce RTX 2080 Ti will run the most intense games for some years to come.

 Again, it all boils down to what games you want to play and which resolution they require for the best performance.

 As the gaming world begins transitioning to 4K, you may want to keep this in mind if you’re looking for a graphics card that won’t be underpowered in a year or two.
 You’ll also need an appropriate display option, which we’ll discuss shortly.

 Also remember that if you’re building your own computer, you can customize other aspects that can help a lower-quality graphics card perform better, such as the type and speed of processor you choose.
 Typically, a four-core processor such as the Intel® Core™ i7 should be enough to run any graphics card you pick just fine.